DEV SITE .48

 The Investigative person will usually find a particular area of science to be of interest.
 They are inclined toward intellectual and analytical activities and enjoy observation and theory.
 They may prefer thought to action, and enjoy the challenge of solving problems with sophiscticated technology.
 These types prefer mentally stimulating environments and often pay close attention to developments in their chosen field.

-Entry - Metallurgist
+Entry / Progression - Metallurgist

 You usually need a degree in Metallurgy to enter this career.
-It is possible to combine Metallurgy with Materials Science and Engineering.
+It is possible to combine metallurgy with materials science and engineering.
 The I.T.s and universities around the country provide a number of relevant courses.

 Minerals/mining engineers normally complete an appropriate engineering degree.
 There are specialist degrees in minerals and mining engineering.
 You can also enter this field with a degree in another engineering discipline, including chemical, mechanical and geological engineering, and metallurgy.